the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab0_fresh/_index.md

 **Question Class**

-As the program reads `trivia.txt it` creates a `Question` object for each trivia prompt.
+As the program reads `trivia.txt` creates a `Question` object for each trivia prompt.
 Edit `random_choices()` and `check_guess()` in `question.py` to complete the class.

-💻 **TODO:** Edit `random_choices()` to return a list of the choices for the question in a different random order every time it is called.
+{{< code-action >}} Edit `random_choices()` to return a list of the choices for the question in a different random order every time it is called.

-💻 **TODO:** Edit `check_guess()` to take as input the player’s guess and check to see whether the guess matches the correct answer.
+{{< code-action >}} Edit `check_guess()` to take as input the player’s guess and check to see whether the guess matches the correct answer.
 If the guess is correct.
 The function should return True.
 If the guess is incorrect, the function should return False.

 <br>

 **Game Logic**

-💻 **TODO:** Fill in the `play()` function in game.py.
+{{< code-action >}} Fill in the `play()` function in game.py.
 The function should iterate through a list of `Question` objects and use the `View` class to receive input and display information.
 After each question, it should tell the user if they answered correctly or incorrectly.
 At the end of the game, it should display the user's score.

 <br>

 ### **[3] Play Game**

-💻 **TODO:** Now that you've got a model for the Trivia Game software, play through a game by running the following command in your terminal:
+{{< code-action >}} Now that you've got a model for the Trivia Game software, play through a game by running the following command in your terminal:

 ```shell
 python game.py t